anirbanc3/RASSLE/README.md

 ## Pre-requisites

+### Setting up OpenSSL
 The demo requires OpenSSL library to be installed in the system.
+A sample OpenSSL repository has been included with this repo.
+In order to install the specific version of OpenSSL -
+1. untar or extract `OpenSSL-1.1.1g-RASSLE.tar.xz`.
+2. `cd` into the extracted directory and configure it using `./config`.
+3. Once the library has been configured for the system, execute `make` to build all the necessary files.
+4. After the build is complete, complete the installation by executing `sudo make install`.
+This version of OpenSSL will be installed in `/usr/local/lib`.

 ### Setting up the deadline scheduler